YSZhuoyang/parallel-random-forests/README.md

 ### Configuration
 * In 'Classifier.h', change following variables:

-        NUM_TREES             // Number of trees to construct NUM_FEATURES_PER_TREE // Number of random features to be considered for finding the best split candidates
+        NUM_TREES               // Number of trees to construct RANDOM_FEATURE_SET_SIZE // Number of random features to be considered for finding the best split candidates

 * In 'TreeBuilder.h', change following variables:

         MIN_NODE_SIZE           // Minimum size of a node that can be considered as a leaf MIN_NODE_SIZE_TO_SPLIT  // Minimum size of a node that can be further split

 ### Dataset and testing
 * Sentiment analysis of 50000 movie reviews from IMDb (25000 for training, 25000 for testing).